 When working with groups, you don't need to conform to the obvious criteria.
 An alumni group could start coming back every year to help organize the canned food drive.
 A student might find the advice, funding, and talent necessary to launch the next Google.
 A parent may find the tutor she needs to help her child through the rigorous curriculum.
 By empowering the creation and use of groups that go beyond natural affiliations, you can encourage incredible engagement with your constituents!

 This post is Part II of our series on Groups.
 If you missed Part I, check it out by clicking here.
-If you're ready to step it up with Part III, check it out by clicking here.
-Also, be sure to subscribe by clicking the (+) icon on the right or leaving a comment below.

 Watch The Power of Your Groups Grow